Young Doctors in Love: Plot

 A group of eight young medical interns join the City Hospital surgery staff run by Dr. Prang, a brash and cynical surgeon leading an expensive and dissolute lifestyle.

 Meanwhile, old mafioso Sal Bonafetti is admitted to the same hospital under an assumed name after suffering a stroke; his son Angelo disguises himself as a woman or 'Angela' in order to watch over Sal, fearing retaliation by rival crime syndicates.

 Professional hitman Malamud is admitted to a bed next to Sal's in order to assassinate him, but his every attempt fails, causing Malamud himself to undergo painful and unnecessary treatment.

 The resident who regularly checks in with Sal and Angela is Dr. Walter Rist.
 Over time he seems to develop feelings for "her", not knowing it's Sal's son in disguise.

 Residents Dr. Stephanie Brody and Dr. Simon August develop a relationship as the film progresses.
 Out to dinner, she has a strong pain in her side, but shakes it off, insisting it's nothing.

 As Dr. Phil Burns is working two other jobs to afford the residency, he's half-asleep when a dirty note is passed to him by head Nurse Norine Sprockett.
 Taken from a patient, Phil mistakens it as a come on.
 When he makes a pass at her, Norine slaps him.
 As a way of apologizing, he shows her the fox step, as his second job is as a dance instructor.
 Phil discovers Norine wears the key to the medications cabinet around her neck when he convinces her to get him an upper.

-Dr. Prang tells Simon he will schedule him for a basic surgery, and when he's asked to perform an appendectomy he chokes.
+Dr. Prang schedules Simon for a basic surgery, but Simon panics when he's assigned an appendectomy.
 He has a flashback to a joke played on him with a piñata on his birthday.
-Stephanie makes love to him on the operating table in the operating theater to cure him of his panic of the room.
+Stephanie has sex with Simon on the operating table to cure him of his panic of the room.

 Months pass, Sal continues to thwart Malamud's assassination attempts.
 At the hospital Christmas party, Stephanie and Simon announce their engagement and she collapses shortly afterwards.
 It's discovered that she is afflicted with a condition requiring a labor-intensive procedure.
 Simon forces a reluctant Dr. Prang to go ahead with the operation.

-As it's complicated, the surgeons practise on a dummy.
+Because it's complicated, the surgeons practise on a dummy.

-In the meantime Phil, who's greatly increased a pill pushing business he's started by stealing using a copy of the medicine cabinet key, gets nabbed by the police.
-Norine had tipped them off once she'd discovered he'd been robbing the hospital.
+In the meantime Phil, who illegally sells drugs stolen from the hospital, is arrested by the police after Norine discovers his scheme.

-Stephanie's operation is scheduled, but at the last minute both the nurses go on strike and Dr. Prang loses it after his accountant says that he has to declare bankruptcy.
+Stephanie's operation is scheduled, but at the last minute both the nurses go on strike and Dr. Prang becomes distraught when his accountant tells him that he has to declare bankruptcy.
 Simon must operate without him, using his fellow residents as support.

 After some scares, the operation is ultimately a success.